Best Guard Dogs For Families

 For as long as dogs have been domesticated, humans have used them to guard their livestock and homes.
-Some breeds do better at understanding one owner, and other breeds understand the entire family and will protect each member as though it were one of its own.
-We have researched and ranked the ten best guard dogs for families, and have brought you that list below.
+Some breeds do better at understanding one owner, and other breeds understand the entire family and will protect each member as though it were one of their own.
+We have researched and ranked the 10 best guard dogs for families and have brought you that list below.

-Make sure, as you look over this list, to continue to research the breed you feel most closely matches your families needs.
-This list is a great jumping of point for you and we feel each breed below brings a tremendous amount of love and protection to you your family.
+Make sure, as you look over this list, to continue to research the breed you feel most closely matches your family’s needs.
+This list is a great jumping-off point for you, and we feel each breed below brings a tremendous amount of love and protection to you and your family.

 Family Dog First

-Here at Canine Journal we believe that guard dogs, like any canine, are family members first.
-That means you shouldn’t rely on your guard dog as your first line of defense, but rather a deterrent (which they are very effective at).
+Here at Canine Journal, we believe that guard dogs, like any canine, are family members first.
+That means you shouldn’t rely on your guard dog as your first line of defense but rather as a deterrent (which they are very effective at).
 We recommend a home security system as your first line of defense to protect yourself, your pup, and your belongings, even when you’re not at home.

 Top 10 Guard Dogs For Families